Solaire1903/odin-landing-page/README.md

-Project for The Odin Project where you have to design a landing page
+Project for <a href="https://www.theodinproject.com/">The Odin Project</a> where you have to design a landing page

 Image sources: Pixabay